kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 	Given this example, the `federation-apiserver` container image will be pushed to the repository `quay.io/colin_hom/federation-apiserver`.

-	The docker client on the machine running `e2e.go` must have push access for the following pre-existing repositories:
+	The docker client on the machine running `kubetest` must have push access for the following pre-existing repositories:

 	* `${FEDERATION_PUSH_REPO_BASE}/federation-apiserver`
 	* `${FEDERATION_PUSH_REPO_BASE}/federation-controller-manager`